Gaussian Equivalence for Self-Attention: Asymptotic Spectral Analysis of Attention Matrix: Introduction

 \section{Introduction}

 Self-attention, popularized by the Transformer \citep{vaswani2017attention}, has become a standard component across modalities.
 Yet, compared with feedforward layers, the asymptotic behavior of self-attention remains less understood from the viewpoint of random matrix theory (RMT).
-From the perspective of the theory of machine learning and statistics, spectral analyses at random initialization has played a central role in explaining signal propagation, conditioning, and trainability in standard feedforward deep networks \citep{pennington2018emergence}.
-RMT also enabled us to gain theoretical insight into precise spectra for neural kernels \citep{fan2020spectra} and the generalization performance of random feature regressions in high-dimensional regimes \citep{hastie2022surprises,montanari2022universality,goldt2022gaussian}.
-We can even analyze the trained networks updated by finite steps from the initialization \citep{wang2024nonlinear}.
+For standard feedforward architectures, RMT has already provided a powerful toolkit. \citet{pennington2017nonlinear} initiated nonlinear random matrix theory for deep learning by deriving the spectral distribution of random-feature Gram matrices, opening the door to precise spectral analyses of neural kernels \citep{fan2020spectra}, universality results for high-dimensional learning \citep{hastie2022surprises,montanari2022universality,goldt2022gaussian}, and spectral characterizations of networks updated by finitely many training steps \citep{wang2024nonlinear}.
+On the signal-propagation side, RMT and free probability have characterized Jacobian spectra and dynamical isometry at initialization \citep{pennington2017resurrecting, pennington2018emergence} and clarified Fisher-information spectra in wide random networks \citep{karakida2019universal, amari2019fisher, hayase2021spectrum}.
 High-dimensional limits often show universality, enabling tractable deterministic equivalents that capture limiting spectra and performance.

+Recent theory has analyzed attention under several complementary asymptotic regimes.
+Infinite-head limits recover GP/NTK descriptions for multi-head attention \citep{hron2020infinite}; tensor-program analyses identify the exact infinite-width law of a single standard attention layer \citep{sakai2025inf}; and infinite-size analyses study either training dynamics or signal propagation in deep transformers \citep{bordelon2024infinite, giorlandino2025two}.
+Our focus is complementary: we analyze a single standard softmax attention matrix at random initialization in a proportional high-dimensional regime where the context length grows with the embedding dimension and $\beta=O(1)$ remains fixed.
+In this regime, we obtain an exact baseline for the bulk non-Perron singular-value distribution.
+We do not study training dynamics here; rather, the present theorem is intended as a building block for later analyses of trainability, depth-wise signal propagation, and early feature learning.

 A recurring principle in these previous works on usual feedforward architectures is Gaussian equivalence: high-dimensional nonlinear models often share their asymptotic behavior with Gaussian models determined by a few statistics \citep{pennington2017nonlinear}.
 The attention structure, however, brings a distinct difficulty.
 The softmax over pairwise scores produces a full matrix with row-wise normalization, coupling all tokens and breaking i.i.d.\ structure.
 Standard tools for entrywise nonlinearities do not directly apply.